alextaschuk/spotify-album-selector/README.md

 - _Python is a pre-req for any of this to work._
 1. Install the spotipy library by running `pip install spotipy` for Mac or `py -m pip install spotipy` for Windows in your terminal.
 If that doesn't work, [read this](https://pypi.org/project/spotipy/).
 2. Log in to [Spotify's developer website](https://developer.spotify.com/) and click on your profile in the top right corner of your screen
-3. Select 'Create App' and set the app name and description to whatever you want.
+3. Select 'Create App' and set the app name and description to whatever you want (e.g., "Random Album Selector").
 4. Set the redirect uri to http://google.com/
 5. Click 'Save'.
 6. Click 'Settings'